Anti-Racism, Social Justice and the European City

 Participants will work in teams to carry out real-world actions — from campaign strategies to public art —, which will then be showcased in a final public event.

-Critical urban studies, visual research methods, and decolonial thought will be discussed and the city of Padua will be experienced through an urban decolonial tour, connecting theory to local practice.
+Critical urban studies, decolonial theories and visual research methods will be discussed and the city of Padua will be experienced through an urban decolonial tour, connecting theory to local practice.

-This School will allow you to build lasting collaborations with scholars and activists across Europe and contribute to a growing academic-activist network supported by ARQUS and the University of Padua.
+This School will provide opportunities to build lasting collaborations with scholars and activists across Europe and to participate in European academic and anti-racist activism networks.

-Fee: 500 euros per week / 20% fee waiver for UNIPD students and partner university students / 50% fee waiver for Arqus students (a maximum number of waivers might apply).
+Fee: 500 euros per week / 20% fee waiver for students of partner universities / 50% fee waiver for Arqus students (including UNIPD students).
+Additional reductions and facilitations will be available for a limited number of participants.

 Application dates: 15th November 2025 – 15th March 2026